GetDKAN/dkan-tools/README.md

 |                | `--demo`            | Enable the DKAN frontend module, create sample content, index the content, and build the React pages. |
 |                | `--demo-backend`    | Create sample content, index the content, and import data to the datastore without the React frontend. |

+6. Access the site:
+    - If you have set up the proxy: `dktl drush uli --uri=dkan`
-6. Access the site: `dktl drush uli --uri=dkan`, or you can find the local site URL by typing `dktl url`.
+    - If you skipped the proxy step, you can find the local site URL by typing `dktl url`.*

+> __NOTE:__ * You will need to perform step 4 from the [data-catalog-frontend](https://github.com/GetDKAN/data-catalog-frontend#manual-set-up) installation instructions to get your front end working.

 ## Basic usage